OUR IMPACT

 Colorado Symphony:

-The Foundation awarded a grant to produce a small ensemble concert in the Riverfront Park neighborhood and provide a discounted ticket code to increase access for Riverfront Park residents to performances in Boettcher Hall; and support CSA’s additional Community Education In Community initiatives.
+The Foundation awarded a grant to produce a small ensemble concert in the Riverfront Park Plaza; and provide a discounted ticket code to increase access for Riverfront Park residents to performances in Boettcher Hall; and support CSA’s additional Community Education In Community initiatives.
 Learn more.

 Colorado Uplift: